VagishVela/wtpython/README.md

 ## Development Tools

+- [Rich](https://rich.readthedocs.io/en/stable/) is a library to create styled text to the terminal.
+We'll use it for styling and formatting text.
+- [Textual](https://github.com/willmcgugan/textual) is a part of rich to further aid in TUI design.
+We'll use it to create widgets and adjust the change the layout of the TUI.
 - [Flit](https://flit.readthedocs.io/en/latest/) is a simple way to develop Python packages.
 It's pretty lightweight but can do a lot.
 We'll use it to manage dependencies.
 - [pre-commit](https://pre-commit.com/) will run a few tests before you can commit your code.
 Don't worry, it will make the changes for you.
 Worst case, you'll have to type the `git add/commit` lines twice.